Important information to our patients

 It is no longer surprising, and possibly even now accepted or expected, that when you go to retail outlets, you will have restrictions on access and infection measures in place.
 I am sure, like me, many of you would now be concerned if such measures were not in place in this way.

-As national lockdown starts tomorrow, our response will reflect some key, stringent protocol expectations to protect staff and patients on site, minimise the risk of asymptomatic spread of infection and allow us to once again, face into the challenge that lies ahead with confidence and with focus.
+Our response will reflect some key, stringent protocol expectations to protect staff and patients on site, minimise the risk of asymptomatic spread of infection and allow us to once again, face into the challenge that lies ahead with confidence and with focus.

 - Ensuring all staff who can work from home, do so, so that we can minimise the number of people accessing the site.

-- Patient visiting will be restricted to an absolute minimum for the next 4 weeks again and remain under review.
+- Patient visiting will be restricted to an absolute minimum for the next 4 weeks and remain under review.

 - Staff entering the Peninsula Heart Clinic will need to have their ID with them at all times.